pnpm/pnpm/packages/modules-cleaner/README.md

 ### `prune(...args)`

-Compares the wanted shrinkwrap with the current one and removes redundant packages from `node_modules`.
+Compares the wanted lockfile with the current one and removes redundant packages from `node_modules`.

 ### `removeDirectDependency(...args)`